Whether you live in the city or the suburbs, you've probably seen plenty of UPPAbaby VISTA strollers cruising your streets and parks.

 With the Wave, car seat adapters are sold separately ($49).
 Included with the stroller purchase are adapters for attaching the tandem seat and bassinet.

 Both strollers involve a one-step fold that's simple for parents to master.
 The VISTA stands when folded, making it easier to lift by its bumper bar.
-See below for the folded dimensions of each stroller.

 Both strollers are compatible with a number of infant car seats.
 For the Silver Cross Wave, adapters are sold separately for Cybex, Maxi-Cosi or Nuna car seats.
 The UPPAbaby MESA fits the UPPAbaby VISTA without adapters; other car seat brands can be used with the purchase of adapters.